wadmp/newdocs/docs/src/explanations/playbooks/README.md

 * Completed
 * Completed with Failure (some actions completed, some were started but failed)
 * Failed (all actions failed)
-* Aborted (aborted when runnig)
+* Aborted (aborted when running)
-* Incomplete (some actions completed, but some actions could not be started, e.g. one device is offline during all attempts to run a playbook).
+* Incomplete (some actions completed, but some could not be started, e.g., one device is offline during all attempts to run a playbook).

 See the device actions details by clicking the eye icon on the right.

 If the playbook is run on the offline device, the status may be "Incomplete", but it is remembered to run the actions after the device appears online again.
 When the device is back online, the playbook is finished and reaches the "Completed" status.

-[//]: # (When the playbook is run, it tries to do all the actions planned - does not stop after first failure, goes to another device.)
+[//]: # (When the playbook is run, it tries to do all the actions planned - does not stop after the first failure, it goes to another device.)

-The playbook run is affected by sync engine and by default, the actions are attempted to run 3 times (see details on sync configuration below).
+The playbook run is affected by the sync engine, and by default, the actions are attempted to run three times (see details on sync configuration below).

 You can filter the playbooks by state using this icon: